in-toto/attestation/docs/protos.md

 ## Protobuf programming practices

 You should follow standard [protobuf programming practices] when developing a protobuf definition.

-In addition, we establish the following practices.
+**NOTE**: This means that while [specification documents] [by convention use] lowerCamelCase for field names, the protobuf definitions use lower_snake_case for field names per the standard protobuf convention.

+We establish the following project specific practices, in addition to the standard protobuf programming practices:

 ### Package versioning